trysurface/feb-15-technical-1/README.md

 - Change any style or property in a component
 - See the preview update in real-time
 - Style properties include units in the value (e.g., "16px", "2rem", "#ff0000")

+## Don't Worry About...

+- Listing the components in the sidebar
+- Component add/delete functionality
+- Live preview panel that renders components